chefury/Journal2025/April.md

 2. 15th.
 The gale is to continue at today.

 3. 17th.
 Thursday.
 Sunny.
-Key Words: English\College\Remote Education\CZ
+Key Words: English\College\Remote Education\CZ-----right now